bilha-analytics/IRFundusSet/README.md

 Identified datasets are in the public space and, therefore, we leave it to the researcher to access and directly download the datasets.

+For testing purposes, you can download [CHASEDB](https://www5.informatik.uni-erlangen.de/fileadmin/research/datasets/fundus-images/all.zip), which is currently the smallest source in the collection (about 73 Mb).

 **Generate integrated dataset**